The mental load of motherhood

 I’ll bet you’re similar!

-But I’ve worked and worked on that negative belief for a long time now.
+But I’ve worked on that negative belief for a long time.

 It’s an ongoing process that I keep coming back to – to reinforce the FACT that I am allowed to meet my needs, and I am enough.